 Credit: Golden Pixels LLC | Shutterstock

-In any business, great connections are made face-to-face, and sometimes are unplanned.
-You may find yourself at a trade show standing next to exactly who you wanted to talk to, but have only 30 seconds to start a conversation.
-A well-crafted elevator pitch will help you know what to say if you have just a short amount of time to catch the attention of your audience in a winning message.
+Great connections are made face-to-face, and are sometimes unplanned.
+You may find yourself at a trade show, standing next to the exact person you wanted to talk to, but you have only 30 seconds to start a conversation.
+A well-crafted elevator pitch will help you know just what to say if you have only a short amount of time to catch the attention of your audience to deliver a winning message.

 With that in mind, remember that an elevator pitch should not contain intricate details of the business.
 The goal is to get the audience to understand what the business is about and what it can do for them.
 The purpose of an elevator pitch is not to close a deal or a sale; rather, it's to make the audience want to continue the conversation.
 Your pitch should contain salient, intriguing details about your company rather than dry figures.
 [10 Tips for a Winning Elevator Pitch]

 What's the best way to prepare an elevator pitch?

-When writing an elevator pitch, consider the nine C's, as laid out by author Chris O'Leary:
+When writing an elevator pitch, consider the nine C's, as laid out by author and entrepreneurship expert Chris O'Leary:

-Clear – an effective elevator pitch should be understood by a layman, rather than being filled with acronyms and industry terminology.
+- Clear.
+The pitch should be easily understood by a layman, rather than filled with acronyms and industry terminology.

-Compelling – what problem does your business solve?
-What can you do for your target audience?
+- Compelling.
+What problem does your business solve, and what can you do for your target audience?

-Concrete – while high level, the pitch should also be tangible and easily grasped.
+- Concrete.
+The pitch should be tangible and easily grasped by your audience.

-Customized – every target audience is different.
-The pitch should reflect those differences.
+- Customized.
+Each target audience is different.
+The pitch should be tailored to the listeners.

-Consistent – no matter how many versions you may have of your pitch, they should all convey the same basic message.
+- Consistent.
+No matter how many versions of your pitch you have, they should all convey the same basic message.

-Conversational – the idea of an elevator pitch is to start the conversation and hook your target.
-Keep it casual and don't try to close a deal in the pitch.
+- Conversational.
+Start the conversation, and hook your target.
+Keep it casual, and don't try to close a deal in the pitch.

 - To get help crafting your elevator pitch, try this Elevator Pitch Builder developed by Harvard Business School